LukeGrahamLandry/franca/devlog.md

   i do fear i may have just inlined my mutex and there's no point to this operation. but i think i can get rid of the paired atomics at least.

+os
+- queue glue
+- mystery of why DeriveFmt wasn't working in the kernel, it was panicking at runtime instead of comptime in the default branch.

 ## (Nov 20)

 - consolidate the boot scripts. just chech the uname and run the right binary.